Certificate III in Carpentry - Secure Your PR Pathway

 What is Certificate III in Carpentry?

 As a qualified carpenter, you’ll work across diverse projects including house framing, roof construction, formwork, fitting doors and windows, building stairs, and installing timber flooring.
 Carpenters are essential to Australia’s booming construction industry.
+Whether you’re looking to study carpentry in Australia through our 1 year carpentry course (Fast Track) or the comprehensive 2-year program, both pathways lead to the same nationally recognized qualification.

 Key Course Details: